-The Royal College of Paediatrics and Child Health have published information and guidance about the protection of children in cases of FII.
+The Royal College of Paediatrics and Child Health published new guidance about the protection of children in cases of perplexing presentations (PP) and FII in 2021.
 This is relevant for paediatricians, GPs and nurses.

 The Government's Statutory Guidance for Safeguarding children in whom illness is fabricated or induced was published in 2008 and is being revised.
 The 2008 version should be used in the meantime.